henryjosephson/State-Legislator-Effectiveness-Dashboard/readme.md

     c. [ ] Give credit for bills that are incorporated into the budget or other bills, in a similar way to CEL:
     > 5-gram Jaccard similarity "coupled with criteria accounting for bill length, introduction dates, companion bills, and other idiosyncrasies of the contemporary lawmaking process in Congress.When a bill’s language is substantially included in another law, the bill’s sponsor receives credit for that bill receiving action beyond committee (ABC), passing its chamber of origin (PASS) and becoming law (LAW), even if the standalone sponsored bill did not advance through such stages."
+    - or... legiscan API's `sasts` column has a `similar to` option -- look into that

 2. [ ] Make the scripts automatically update at the end of each session. (shouldn't be hard — cron jobs + lookup tables of when sessions end)